Stephen Paddock Died Without A Will, Who Will Get The Las Vegas Shooter’s $5 Million?

 Attorneys for the victims want a third party to intervene to tally up everything Stephen owned to find out his exact net worth.
 His two homes, bonds, and stocks would be sold and cashed out.
 Paddock’s family is scheduled to appear in court on December 7 to consider excluding them from being beneficiaries of his estate.

-The victims of the shooting have filed 17 lawsuits against MGM resorts, the company that owns Mandalay Bay Resort, Live Nation and the makers and sellers of bump stocks, which is the device that allowed Paddock to shoot so many people.
+The victims of the shooting have filed 17 lawsuits against MGM resorts, the company that owns Mandalay Bay Resort, Live Nation, and the makers and sellers of bump stocks, which is the device that allowed Paddock to shoot so many people.
 Aside from financial compensation, the victims hope that the lawsuit will prevent another tragedy.
 They would like to find answers to what happened during the attack.

 [Featured Image by Drew Angerer/Getty Images]